Postgraduate Advanced Certificate in Educational Studies: Educational Assessment

 How to apply

-More information on your application and entry requirements can be found on the Faculty of Education course page and our Top tips on preparing your application blog.
+More information on your application and entry requirements can be found on the Faculty of Education course page and the Top tips on preparing your application blog.

 This course is part of the University of Cambridge Faculty of Education's Practitioner Professional Development Programme (PPD) and is worth 90 credits.
 Upon successful completion of the course, students will be eligible to apply to undertake the part-time Master of Education (MEd) in just one year if they wish to do so.
 The PPD and MEd parts must be completed within 5 years of starting the PPD course.